kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

-- There will probably be less FP; it's probably a good thing, because even though it is, I think, affecting my code and making it cleaner (one of the positives I heard today), I think it's distracting me from just learning a language.
+- There will probably be less FP; it's probably a good thing, because even though it is, I think, affecting my code and making it cleaner (one of the positives I heard today), I think it's distracting me from just learning a language I can think in.
+  Right now, that's language is actually more C++, but I've been telling everyone it's Python :/
 - I also just really like C++, and people look at my resume and see C++, but I don't feel comfortable enough to test in it, which is making me test in other languages I may not quite be as good in, which is making me seem less competent.
 So I'm thinking just stick